Disclosure Requirements - Bulgaria

 - For a legal entity, the penalty ranges between BGN 5,000 and BGN 10,000 and, for repeated violation, between BGN 10,000 and BGN 20,000.

-Reporting to the Bulgarian National Bank
+Reporting to the Bulgarian National Bank and other authorities

 CBL, as a direct participant in the Bulgarian National Bank’s settlement system (ESROT), is obliged to disclose on a monthly basis, to its local agent and the Bulgarian National Bank, all its global holdings per security and holder type of its underlying customers in the different ESROT-eligible securities.
 The identity of the holders within CBL and the underlying beneficial owners will remain undisclosed.